 This Explore shows how many times an Explore was run by each role on your instance in the previous 90 days:

-- Add a filter on Name from User Role, and set the filter value to
+4. Add a filter on Name from User Role, and set the filter value to is not null.

 https://<instance_name.looker.com>/explore/system__activity/history?fields=history.query_run_count,query.view,role.name&pivots=role.name&f[role.name]=-NULL&sorts=history.query_run_count+desc+0,role.name&limit=500&column_limit=50